Thought Anchors: Which LLM Reasoning Steps Matter?: The mechanistic roots of importance

 \subsection{The identification of receiver heads}

 We refer to attention heads that narrow attention toward specific sentences as \textit{``receiver heads''}.
 These heads are more common in later layers (\Cref{appendix-receiver-heads}).
-To formally assess the existence of receiver heads, we tested whether some attention heads consistently operate in this role.
-Specifically, we measured the split-half reliability of heads' kurtosis scores.
-We found a strong head-by-head correlation ($r$ = .67) between kurtosis scores computed for half of the problems with kurtosis scores for the other half of problems.
+To formally assess the existence of receiver heads, we tested whether some attention heads consistently operate in this role by measuring the split-half reliability of heads' kurtosis scores.
+We found a strong head-by-head correlation ($r$ = .84) between kurtosis scores computed for half of the problems with kurtosis scores for the other half of problems.
 Thus, some attention heads consistently operate as receiver heads, albeit with some heterogeneity across responses in which heads narrow attention most.

 Receiver heads usually direct attention toward the same sentences.
 Among the 16 heads with the highest kurtoses, we computed the sentence-by-sentence correlation between the vertical-attention scores for each pair of heads; calculated separately for each reasoning trace, then averaged.
-This produced an large correlation (mean $r$ = .60).
-Thus, receiver heads generally attend the same sentences, albeit with some heterogeneity (this correlation among randomly selected heads is $r$ = .45).
-This convergence is consistent with the existence of sentence importance, which these heads identify.
+This produced an large correlation (mean $r$ = .56).
+Thus, receiver heads generally attend the same sentences (for reference, the average correlation among any heads is $r$ = .35).
+This convergence across receiver heads is consistent with the existence of sentence importance, which these heads identify.

 Attentional narrowing toward particular sentences may be a feature specifically of reasoning models that enhances their performance.
-Comparing R1-Distill-Qwen-14B (reasoning) and Qwen-14B (base) suggests that the reasoning model's receiver heads will narrow attention toward singular sentences to a greater degree (\cref{rec-head-difs}).
-Furthermore, ablating receiver heads leads to a greater reduction in accuracy than ablating self-attention heads at random (\cref{appendix-ablation}).
+Comparing R1-Distill-Qwen-14B (reasoning) and Qwen-14B (base) suggests that the reasoning model's receiver heads will narrow attention toward singular sentences to a greater degree (\Cref{rec-head-difs}).
+Furthermore, ablating receiver heads leads to a greater reduction in accuracy than ablating self-attention heads at random (\Cref{appendix-ablation}).
 Altogether, these findings are consistent with receiver heads and thought-anchor sentences playing special roles in reasoning.